PierBover/dotnet-test-minimal-api/README.md

-# Dotnet Minimal API tutorial
+# .NET 9 Minimal API tutorial

 This is a small tutorial I wrote just for reference to create a simple API using:
 * Postgres